-HIV/AIDS RESTRICTIONS: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Latvia.
+HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Latvia.

-Domestic Violence: U.S. citizen victims of domestic violence may contact the Embassy for assistance.
+Domestic Violence: U.S. citizen victims of domestic violence are encouraged to contact the local police at 112 and the U.S. Embassy for assistance.

-SPECIAL CIRCUMSTANCES: Latvia is part of the Eurozone and only euros are accepted.
+Special Circumstances: Latvia is part of the Eurozone and only euros are accepted.

 Customs: Latvian customs authorities may enforce strict regulations concerning temporary importation into or export from Latvia of items such as firearms, religious materials, antiquities, medications, business equipment, drugs, etc.